Lesson

 Start LessonWe make choices all day long.
 Let’s help kids identify times during the day when they make choices and practice giving reasons why they made certain choices.

-Start LessonTeach kids that resting, having a positive mindset, eating healthy foods, and engaging in physical activity will help them make better choices.
+Start LessonPosition kids to make better choices by teaching them about the benefits of resting, having a positive mindset, eating healthy foods, and engaging in physical activity.

 Start Lesson